 Governments have woken up to the urgency of tackling climate change.
-But we're not yet on track to meet the Paris Agreement unless more urgent action is taken - and that is where investor initiatives can help.
+But we do not believe we are yet on track to meet the Paris Agreement unless more urgent action is taken - and that is where investor initiatives can help.

-The Paris Agreement remains the mother of all initiatives to tackle climate change, as it is the only truly global accord that all nations have committed to.
+The Paris Agreement is the only truly global accord that all nations have committed to tackling climate change.
 Its core aim is to limit the rise in global average temperatures to below 2°C above pre-industrial levels by 2100.
 This means the world must become carbon neutral by 2050 at the latest.